Post Baccalaureate Nurse Residency Program (PB-RNR)

 - Retirement – Federal Employee Retirement System (FERS) & Thrift Savings Plan (TSP) available after residency

 - Sick and Annual Leave – 4 hours of sick Leave and 4 hours of annual leave every 2 weeks.
 Prior military members may receive more based-on time in service.
-All nursing staff will receive 4 hours of sick and 8 hours of annual leave after they finish their residency.
+All nursing staff will receive 4 hours of sick and 8 hours of annual leave upon hire to a full time position and the completion of their residency.